Skip to content

 Key takeaways

-- ApeX Omni has the easiest funding path: deposit from Ethereum, Arbitrum, BNB Chain, or Polygon with no manual bridging, and pay zero gas per trade.
+• ApeX Omni accepts deposits from Ethereum, Arbitrum, BNB Chain, or Polygon without a manual bridge and charges no gas per trade.

 What makes a perp DEX beginner-friendly